 Our CHF specialists understand your urgency.
 We offer expedited appointments, which means you are not on a waiting list to see a CHF specialist.
 At your appointment you can expect:

 These activities may span more than one day.
 The Care Coordinator can help make travel arrangements and accommodations for you and your family.
 For more information see Patient and Visitor Services.

-Medication therapy and lifestyle modification is typically a first line treatment.
-Since CHF is progressive, don’t wait months, even a year to get a second opinion if the medication seems to affect no change.
+Medication therapy and lifestyle modification are typically first line treatments.
+Because CHF is progressive, don’t wait months or even a year to get a second opinion if the medication seems to effect no change.